So what if we tell you there's a way to prevent your little ones from throwing a fit at mealtime, bedtime, and pretty much any time of the day…

-Yes, we know all parents are over ambitious creatures, and the idea of your little person throwing up 10 different signs a day seems thrilling.
+Yes, we know all parents are overly ambitious creatures, and the idea of your little person throwing up ten different signs a day seems thrilling.
 However, that won’t happen, and it’s best to start with a few signs say, three.

 Here’s why you need to start with just a few signs: so you can repeat it constantly throughout the day without confusing him and yourself.
 Use these signs whenever and wherever you can: at home, when you’re at the park, and while you’re watching telly.
 Babies learn from repetition and consistency, which brings us to…

 This goes for almost everything baby-related, from sleep training to signs learning.
 Everyone, and we mean everyone, needs to be doing the same thing.